-DIGITAL ARTS & DESIGN III - Course # C11H16 1 Credit: 11th, 12th Prerequisite: Digital Arts II

-Digital Arts & Design III is the third course in the Digital Arts & Design program of study.
-Applying design skills developed in prior courses, students will expand their creative and critical thinking skills to create comprehensive multimedia projects and three-dimensional designs.
-Upon completion of this course, proficient students will be able to use industry-standard software to create multimedia projects, web pages, three-dimensional models, and animations.
+DIGITAL ARTS & DESIGN III DUAL ENROLLMENT TCAT - Course # C11H20 1 Credit: 11th, 12th course, proficient students will be able to use industry-standard software to create multimedia projects, web pages, three-dimensional models, and animations.
 Students will utilize research techniques to plan and enhance project outcomes.
 Standards in this course also include professionalism and ethics, career exploration, and business and project management.
 In addition, students will continue compiling artifacts for inclusion in a digital portfolio, which they will carry with them throughout the full sequence of courses in this program of study.